official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-and world opinion – especially Arab opinion that, because of the threat posed by Saddam to his neighbours and to world security, we may, unfortunately, be left with no alternative as an international community but to act, in more than a diplomatic sense …”64
+and world opinion – especially Arab opinion that, because of the threat posed by Saddam to his neighbours and to world security, we may, unfortunately, be left with no alternative as an international community but to act, in more than a diplomatic sense …”[^64]

 195. Responding to Mr Murphy, Mr Ben Bradshaw, the Parliamentary Under Secretary of State for Foreign and Commonwealth Affairs, encouraged Mr Murphy “and other

-61 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^61]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-62  The Telegraph, 1 March 2002, Blair backs Bush on ‘evil’ of Iraq.
+[^62]:  The Telegraph, 1 March 2002, Blair backs Bush on ‘evil’ of Iraq.
-63  BBC News, 3 March 2002, Blair gives Iraq new warning.
+[^63]:  BBC News, 3 March 2002, Blair gives Iraq new warning.
-64 House of Commons, Official Report, 4 March 2002, column 125.
+[^64]: House of Commons, Official Report, 4 March 2002, column 125.

 419

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to CrawfordMembers who support the Government on this issue” to make their views known in a debate on Iraq which would take place on 6 March.65
+Members who support the Government on this issue” to make their views known in a debate on Iraq which would take place on 6 March.[^65]

 196. Mr Bradshaw stated that the UK’s “European allies very much share our concern that Iraq should comply fully with its obligations under the United Nations resolutions to